Let's Do It Again (1975 film): Plot

-Sometime after receiving the money from Clyde and Billy, the lodge throws a huge celebration dinner, with Elder Johnson telling everyone about the various uses the funds are being put to, including the beginnings of a nursery school for the children of lodge members (though they are still short on some funds for it).
-During the celebration dinner, Billy and Clyde unexpectedly receive a visit from Kansas City Mack, who'd deduced that they had somehow rigged the fight, and had spent weeks searching for the two men.
-Once he arrives at the lodge, he makes a deal that would allow the two sides to be even: he informs Billy and Clyde that they must perform exactly the same hypnosis again on Bootney, but this time they must de-hypnotize him before his rematch with 40th Street Black.
+Sometime after receiving the money from Clyde and Billy, the lodge throws a celebration dinner, with Elder Johnson announcing the uses the funds are being put to, including the beginnings of a nursery school for the children of lodge members (though they are still short on some funds for it).
+During the celebration dinner, Billy and Clyde receive a visit from Kansas City Mack, who deduced that they had somehow rigged the fight, and had spent weeks searching for the two men.
+He makes a deal that would allow the two sides to be even: he informs Billy and Clyde that they must perform exactly the same hypnosis again on Bootney, but this time they must de-hypnotize him before his rematch with 40th Street Black.
 Mack explains that the non-hypnotized Bootney has reverted to his previous weaker self.
 He says that when the public sees Bootney back to his tougher self again during sparring and training sessions, they will place bets on him, which Mack will cover; then, when Bootney is de-hypnotized, 40th Street Black will easily defeat him, and Mack will keep the money from the bets that were placed.
-Billy and Clyde agree to the deal (under threat of physical pain from Bubbletop, Mack's chief henchman), and perform the initial hypnosis again on Bootney; however, Bootney has become far too quick for Clyde to keep up with during his training sessions, and he is unable to dehypnotize him.
-In desperation, Clyde and Billy sneak into Bootney's hotel room through an open window, but they are quickly caught by Bootney's trainers, and arrested.
-After Clyde manages to hypnotize Lt.
+Billy and Clyde agree to the deal (under threat of violence), and perform the initial hypnosis again on Bootney; however, Bootney has become far too quick for Clyde to keep up with during his training sessions, and he cannot dehypnotize him.
+In desperation, Clyde and Billy sneak into Bootney's hotel room through an open window, but are caught by Bootney's trainers, and arrested.
+After Clyde hypnotizes Lt.
 Bottomley of the New Orleans police department into releasing them, he comes up with a plan: using Beth and Dee Dee, who will not be recognized, they will place bets of $5000, at 20 to 1 odds for a first-round draw, with both Mack and Smalls.
-Both gangsters agree to the bets, as the odds of the bet are clearly in their favor.
+Both gangsters agree to the bets, as the odds of the bet are in their favor.
 Clyde then disguises himself as a maintenance man to sneak into 40th Street Black's locker room before the fight, and hypnotize him in the same manner as Bootney.
-During the first round, both Bootney and 40th Street Black manage to simultaneously land knockout punches on each other, and the referee counts both men out at the same time, declaring the match a draw.
+During the first round, both Bootney and 40th Street Black simultaneously land knockout punches on each other, and the referee counts both men out at the same time, declaring the match a draw.